MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 - 4 - Ground
 - 8 - Goal Sensor

-The *Contact Mask* allows us to define which physics bodies we want to be told about when a collision takes place.
-This will be useful when the bunny hits the carrot, we don't want the bunny to bounce off the carrot we want the bunny to die at this point and fall from the sky.
-We are setting the *Contact Mask* to `1` as we will be setting the *Category Mask* of the bunny to `1` very shortly.
+The *Contact Mask* allows you to define which physics bodies you want to be informed of when a collision takes place.
+This would be useful when the bunny hits a carrot, you don't want the bunny to bounce off the carrot, you want the bunny to die at this point and fall from the sky.
+You are setting the *Contact Mask* to `1` so the SpriteKit physics engine will inform you of this.

-The goal is a slightly different case, we want to be informed when the bunny has entered into the goal zone so we can increase our players score.
-However, we don't want the bunny to be physically hit by an invisible force field, we want the bunny to pass through as if nothing is there.
-We are effectively creating a *Sensor* a type of physics body that is used only for collision detection without physically affecting the body.
-We will come back to this in more detail soon.
+The **goal** is a slightly different case, you want to be informed when the bunny has entered into the goal zone so you can increase the players score.
+However, you don't want the bunny to be physically collide, as you want the bunny to pass through as if nothing is there.
+You want to behave like a *Sensor*, a type of physics body that is used only for contact detection without physically affecting the body.
+This will be covered in more detail shortly.

 #Bunny physics

 > [action]
-> Open up our *Hero.sks* and modify the bunny physics properties.
+> Open *Hero.sks* and take a `click` on the bunny.
-> Set the *Category Mask* to `1`, the *Collision Mask* to `4` and the *Contact Mask* to `4294967295` this is 2^32.
+> Set *Category Mask* to `1`, *Collision Mask* to `7` and the *Contact Mask* to `4294967295` this is 2^32.
 >
 > ![Bunny physics](../Tutorial-Images/xcode_spritekit_bunny_physics_properties.png)
 >

-The *Collision Mask* is set to `7` as we only want to collide with *Categories* `1+2+4`, we don't want to physically collide with `8` which is our goal sensor, otherwise the bunny will never be able to pass through the goal.
-The *Contact Mask* has been set to 2^32  the max value and lets the physics engine know we want to be alerted if our bunny collides with any other physics body.
+The *Collision Mask* is set to `7` as you only want the bunny to physically collide with *Categories* `1+2+4` e.g. `Player,Obstacle,Ground`.
+You don't want to collide with `8` which is the goal sensor, otherwise the bunny will never be able to pass through the first obstacle.
+The *Contact Mask* has been set to 2^32 the max value and lets the physics engine know that you want to be informed if our bunny contacts any other physics body.

 #Ground physics

-We need to setup the ground sprite physics, do you think you can tackle this yourself?
+You need to setup the ground sprite physics, do you think you can tackle this yourself?
 Check back if you don't remember the *Category Mask* value we decided to use.
 What value do you think you'll need for the *Contact Mask?*

 > [solution]
-> Open up our *GameScene.sks* and modify the ground physics for both sprites.
+> Open  *GameScene.sks* and modify both **ground** sprites.
-> Set the *Category Mask* to `4` and the *Contact Mask* to `1`, we want to be informed if the bunny has hit the ground.
+> Set *Category Mask* to `4` and *Contact Mask* to `1`, you want to be informed if the bunny has hit the ground.
+>
 > ![Ground physics](../Tutorial-Images/xcode_spritekit_ground_physics_properties.png)
 >

-Run your project, you should now collide with the obstacles yet be able to flap through the middle, if you're good enough :)
+Run your game...
+The bunny will now collide with the obstacles yet thankfully be able to flap through the goal gap.
+Well if you're good enough :]

-#Physics Collision Delegate
+#Physics Contact Delegate

-If the bunny collides with the ground, the obstacle or passes through the goal, we want to know about.
-We will implement the Physics Contact Delegate so our code will be informed whenever one of these collisions takes place.
+If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about.
+Next you will implement the *Physics Contact Delegate* so your code will be informed whenever one of these collision contacts takes place.

 > [action]
-> In *GameScene.swift* you need to declare that the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.
+> Open *GameScene.swift*, you need to declare that the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.
 > To learn more about *Protocols* and *Delegates* please check out our [Swift Concepts Guide](https://www.makeschool.com/tutorials/swift-concepts-explained).
 >
-> You declare that a class is implementing a protocol in Swift by appending *CKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as follows:
+> You declare that a class is implementing this protocol in Swift by appending *CKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as shown:
 >
->
 ```
 class GameScene: SKScene, SKPhysicsContactDelegate {
 ```
 >

+##Delegate Support

-The *GameScene* class is now ready to be used as a contact delegate.
+The *GameScene* class is now ready to implement the contact delegate, first you should inform the delegate which class will take responsibility for handling the messages.
+You should assign *GameScene* as the collision delegate.

 > [action]
-> You should assign *GameScene* as the collision delegate class by adding the following line (anywhere) to the `didMoveToView(..)` method:
+> Add the following code to the `didMoveToView(..)` method:
 >
 ```
 /* Set physics contact delegate */
 physicsWorld.contactDelegate = self
 ```

-Finally, you can implement the contact handler method that will be called whenever a valid collision contact takes place.
+Finally, you can implement the *didBeginContact* method that will be called whenever a collision takes place that you want to know about e.g. The ones with a *contactMask* of `1`.

 > [action]
-> Add this method to the *GameScene* class:
+> Add this new method to the *GameScene* class:
 >
 ```
 func didBeginContact(contact: SKPhysicsContact) {